Eddie Mooney: The Fortunes

 In December 2007, whilst still with The Dakotas, Mooney was asked to stand in as lead vocalist and bassist with 60s and 70s British chart band The Fortunes due to the illness of original frontman Rod Allen.
 In early 2008 Mooney became a permanent member following the death of Allen and has been with the band ever since.
 Mooney played on The Fortunes albums Play On and Another Road and appeared during 2008 in Las Vegas, Netherlands and Belgium as well as the UK.
 The band successfully toured Canada, the Netherlands and Sweden, in addition to the UK during 2009.
 Since then the Fortunes continue to appear on 60s theatre package shows, as well as their own Past and Present theatre show.
 Mooney played on and produced the accompanying Past and Present live album.
 In 2016 the band appeared on the Australian "Rock the Boat" concert cruise and the band toured Australia in 2018.
 In 2021 the Fortunes had two hit singles on the Amazon, Spotify and iTunes download charts, "Never Too Far" (co-written by Mooney) and "One Special Moment".
-In 2022 the Fortunes single "Hello My Friend" was a hit on the UK Heritage Chart, hosted by DJ Mike Read.
+In 2022 and 2023 the Fortunes singles "Hello My Friend" and " One Special Moment" were hits on the UK Heritage Chart, hosted by DJ Mike Read.

 Eddie Mooney and the Grave

 After a hiatus of almost forty years, Mooney reformed the 1970s pop punk band Eddie Mooney and the Grave in 2019 with original guitarist Mike Rowbottom, Coventry drummer Rick Medlock and Munich-based guitarist and German record label owner Malte Buhr.
 Medlock had worked with Ben E King, Barbara Dickson, Cupid's Inspiration and ex-the Specials bassist Horace Panter.
 The band released a series of digital and vinyl singles, "Dennis Votes" (2019 and 2021), "Down The Drain" (2020 and 2021), "Lockdown Baby" (2020), "Telephones" (2021), "(How Does It Feel to Be) Great!!!"
-(2021), "Vinyl Freak" (2021) "Bone Idol" (2022), "Voodoo Chile" (2022) and "Plastic Smile" (2022).
+(2021), "Vinyl Freak" (2021) "Bone Idol" (2022), "Voodoo Chile" (2022), "Plastic Smile" (2022), "Cruella Is Here" (2023) and "No!
+No!
+No!
+(2024).
 Several of these singles charted on various digital and streaming charts.